Multiresolution Analysis and Statistical Thresholding on Dynamic Networks

-These coefficients are central to our approach.
-With a wavelet basis $\phi^b$, each $\hat{\Sbb}_{pq}(\phi^b)$ captures changes in interaction intensity between latent factors $p$ and $q$ at specific scales and locations.
-Large values signal potential structural changes over the support of $\phi^b$.
-For example, with the Haar wavelet, positive (resp. negative) coefficients indicate decreasing (resp. increasing) interaction affinity between factors $p$ and $q$ over the interval $\mathcal{I}_{j,k}$.
-Extreme values reflect strong structural shifts.
-Moreover, by borrowing strength accross pairs of nodes, these coefficients are statistically stable.
-The next theorem shows these coefficients are asymptotically normal, allowing for statistical testing.
-We start with two assumptions that are required to prove the asymptotic normality of the empirical affinity coefficients.
+\end{definition} The empirical affinity coefficients play a central role in our approach and offer several advantages.
+First, they have well-defined statistical properties: their expectation is $\mathbb{E}[\hat{\Sbb}_{pq}(\phi^b)] = \sum_{u,v} \mUhat_{up} \mUhat_{vq} \mLambda_{uv}(\phi^b)$, and their variance is $\mathrm{Var}[\hat{\Sbb}_{pq}(\phi^b)] = \sum_{u,v} \mUhat_{up}^2 \mUhat_{vq}^2 \mLambda_{uv}((\phi^b)^2)$.
+These results follow directly from the distributional properties of point process projections~\cite{kolaczykEstimationIntensitiesBurstPoisson1996}.
+Moreover, when using Haar wavelet functions $\phi^b = \psi_{jk}$, they have a straightforward interpretation: each $\hat{\Sbb}_{pq}(\psi_{jk})$ captures changes in interaction intensity between latent factors $p$ and $q$ at specific scales and locations.
+Large values indicate potential structural changes over the support of $\psi_{jk}$.
+For instance, with the Haar wavelet, positive (respectively negative) coefficients correspond to decreasing (respectively increasing) interaction affinity between factors $p$ and $q$ over the interval $\Ical_{j,k}$.
+Extreme values reflect strong structural changes between latent factors.
+Finally, due to the fact that they borrow strength across node pairs, the next theorem shows that they are asymptotically normal under suitable conditions, enabling statistical testing.